ACM bundles on cubic fourfolds containing a plane: Introduction

+Consider now a very ample line bundle $\O_X(H)$ on a smooth projective variety $X$.
+Recall that a vector bundle $F$ on a $X$ is \emph{Arithmetically Cohen--Macaulay} if $\dim H^i(X,F(jH))=0$, for all $i=1,\ldots,n-1$ and all $j\in\ZZ$.
+The presence of families of arbitrary dimensions of such bundles determines the \emph{representation type} of $X$ which should encode the complexity of the geometry of $X$ (see, for example, \cite{CH1}).
+A way to make this precise is by observing that ACM bundles correspond to {\em Maximal Cohen-Macaulay} (MCM) modules over the graded ring associated to the projectively embedded variety (see, e.g., \cite{Yo}).

+In \cite{LMS3}, it was observed that, given a stable ACM bundle $F$ on a smooth projective cubic hypersurface $Y$, a certain twist of $F$ by the very ample line bundle $\O_Y(H)$ belongs to $\mathbf{T}_Y$ (this is Lemma \ref{lem:ACM}).
+If $Y$ has dimension $4$ and contains a plane, one can use the functor $\Xi$ to study basic properties of ACM bundles on $Y$ or to construct examples or families of such bundles.
+This reduces the problem to consider certain complexes of $\B_0$-modules on $\PP^2$.
+From the homological point of view, $\Db(\PP^2,\B_0)$ has dimension $2$ and thus one may reasonably hope that such a dimension reduction can clarify or simplify the picture and the computations.

+The present paper is actually an incarnation of this idea.
+More precisely, the K3 surface $S$ associated to $(Y,P)$ plays an important role in the study of moduli spaces of ACM bundles on cubic fourfolds.
+Indeed, we can prove the following.

 \begin{thmInt} Let $Y$ be a cubic fourfold in $\PP^5$ containing a plane $P$.
-Then the K3 surface $S$ is the closure of a component of the moduli space of Gieseker stable ACM bundles over $Y$ with class $\left(4,-2H,-P,l,\tfrac{1}{4}\right)$, where $l$ is the class of a line in $Y$. \end{thmInt}
+Then the smooth locus $S_{\mathrm{reg}}$ of the K3 surface $S$ associated to $(Y,P)$ is isomorphic to an open subset of an irreducible component of the moduli space of Gieseker stable ACM bundles over $Y$ with class $\left(4,-2H,-P,l,\tfrac{1}{4}\right)$, where $l$ is the class of a line in $Y$. \end{thmInt}

-The theorem can be deduced by a quite long computation carried out all along Section \ref{sec:4folds}.
+The theorem can be deduced by a quite long computation carried out all along Sections \ref{sec:family1} and \ref{sec:family2}.
 As far as we know, this is the first example of a $2$-dimensional family of stable ACM bundles of rank $4$ on a cubic fourfold.
 Moreover, we observe that the smooth locus of any moduli space of slope-stable ACM vector bundles on $Y$ carries a symplectic form (see Remark \ref{rem:sympl}).

 A way to rephrase Theorem \ref{thm:main4folds} is that the embedding of $\cat{T}_Y$ into $\Db(Y)$ can be realized as a fully faithful Fourier--Mukai functor whose kernel is a shift of a sheaf: namely the universal family in the moduli problem in Theorem \ref{thm:main4folds}.